-Our first 5-year plan under this mission covered the period 2017 -2022 and virtually all aspects that could be achieved, were achieved.
-A new set of strategic goals and stretching KPIs were agreed during late 2021 to cover the period 2022 to 2027.
-Progress against these is monitored at every Corporation Meeting.
+Strategic goals and stretching KPIs were agreed during late 2021 to cover the period 2022 to 2027.
+Progress against these is unanimously progressive and positive.
+Feedback against the strategic plan is monitored at every Corporation Meeting.

-- 1. To enable all students and staff to achieve their full potential - Working towards reinstating Ofsted 'Outstanding' measured by 80%+ ALPs Red annually (showing top 25% nationally) - 95% students each year have positive progression to higher study, apprenticeships or work - Staff satisfaction measures;85% positive response annually on measures that show enjoying role, proud to work at the college, feel valued by line manager and a fair and useful appraisal - 2.
+- 1. To enable all students and staff to achieve their full potential - Working towards reinstating Ofsted 'Outstanding' measured by 80%+ ALPs Red annually (showing top 25% nationally) - 95% students each year have positive progression to higher study, apprenticeships or work - Staff satisfaction measures;\85% positive response annually on measures that show enjoying role, proud to work at the college, feel valued by line manager and a fair and useful appraisal - 2.
 To be regionally recognised as an inspiring college - Successful delivery of the Digification (LEP) project by 2027 - Annual parent average positive rating of >90% for teaching, choice and recommending Cirencester College - 3000 16-19 students by 2027 - 3.
-To be a College of the future. - Good' or better annual financial rating from funding agency - A Sustainable Campus- Green Campus and Carbon Management Plan achieved also Building with Nature and Wild Campus Circncester project by 2027 - A curriculum and pedagogy fit for purpose that meets student needs and addresses both local and national priorities
+To be a College of the future. - Good' or better annual financial rating from funding agency - A Sustainable Campus- Green Campus and Carbon Management Plan achieved also Building with Nature and Wild Campus Cirencester project by 2027 - A curriculum and pedagogy fit for purpose that meets student needs and addresses both local and national priorities